 When his daughter was born, in early the 1990s, Hal and his wife decided they wanted a safer place to raise a child, and relocated to Sonoma County, where his wife had worked in the wine industry.
 After brief work as a local attorney, he thought education might be a better job for him and began teaching speech and debate at Sonoma State University.
 In 1994 joined the SRJC Communication Studies Department.
 Since 2007, he has been coaching the Forensics team and leading it since 2012.

 In his teaching, Hal applies what he had learned from his first high school debate coach, “the finest educator I’ve ever known,” he says.
-His teacher offered support, compassion and caring at a time when Hal’s parents were going through tough times and young Hal needed guidance.
+His teacher offered support, compassion, and caring at a time when Hal’s parents were going through tough times and young Hal needed guidance.
 Nowadays, besides knowledge, Hal can be a comforting shoulder in tense situations, a treasured advisor and friend, and a constant supporter for those who need more than just textbook lessons.

 Testimony to the trust and bond he has built with his students includes the high performances obtained by the SRJC Forensics team for the 2015-2016 season: #1 ranked parliamentary debate in the nation among 2-year colleges, as well as the top individual speaker at both the California Community Forensics Association state championships and the Phi Rho Pi 2-year college national championships.

 Hal’s SRJC students rave about him using superlative descriptions.
-They talk about the way he looks at the world with childlike curiosity, or about the fact that he relates to them deeply, guiding them to surpass the fear of judgement while speaking in public.
+They talk about the way he looks at the world with childlike curiosity, or about the fact that he relates to them deeply, guiding them to surpass the fear of judgment while speaking in public.
 “I think they trust me because I’m very empathic,” says Hal.
 “If you’re with somebody who is displaying empathy, you sense you’re being heard… then you’re willing to reveal and not defend.
 If you can be open and receptive to the advice that comes from that caring person, you end up bettering yourself.”